aggregat4/dendriform/JOURNAL.md

 Implemented most of REDO, had to refactor the undo command handling for that and we now have a more elegant method where only undo commands are tracked in a buffer and a pointer to the current undocommand.
 This way the redo command is just the inverse of the next undo command.

 What's missing is that cursor position is not tracked after a redo event, need to manage before and after positions better.

+## 26.5.2018

+Redo does not work correctly with splitting and merging nodes. this is due to the fact that we don't have an inverse command for unsplitting or unmerging a node yet.
+They are also not trivial to implement because they may entail reactivating deleted nodes?